-The main difference between the original softwall and the present work is that here we modify the $AdS_5$ metric tensor using an exponential warp factor for all glueballs and hadrons.
-One should note that in Ref. \cite{Forkel:2007cm} the authors have used different warp factor profiles, usually logarithm ones, for each hadronic sector.
+The main difference between the original softwall model and the present study is the modified $AdS_5$ metric tensor using an exponential warp factor for all glueballs and hadrons.
+In Ref. \cite{Forkel:2007cm} the authors used different warp factor profiles, usually logarithmic ones, for each hadronic sector.

-As we are using the same warp factor profile in the AdS space for all glueballs and hadrons we are calling this approach here, as mentioned before, as a deformed $AdS_5$ background.
+As we employ the same warp factor profile in the AdS space for all glueballs and hadrons, we refer the approach of this study as a deformed $AdS_5$ background.
 Then, we write the deformed $AdS_5$ metric as: